AusDTO/gov-au-alpha/README.markdown

-# gov-au-alpha
+# GOV.AU alpha - a prototype

+This GOV.AU prototype shows how 'joined-up' government services could look and work for users.

+We're designing government information so that people don’t have to understand the structure of government to get things done.

 ## Important

-PLEASE NOTE: The existence of this project is not yet public.
-Please do not alter the permissions or name of this repo without discussing with the group.
+PLEASE NOTE: Please do not alter the permissions or name of this repo without discussing with the group.

-## About
+## Technology

-### Tech

-* Ruby 2.2.3
-* Jekyll
+The technology for the alpha was chosen to make iterations of the prototype quick and easy.
+This allowed us to make changes to the prototype, test the prototype on users and learn from that as quickly as possible.

+The GOV.AU alpha was built using static HTML and CSS.
+We used the static site generator [Jekyll](https://jekyllrb.com/).

+## No future development of this alpha code

+There will be no continued development of this code as it is a "throwaway" prototype which was built to demonstrate the idea and test out on users, not as a sustainable base for future development.
+The development of the GOV.AU beta will be using technology intended for production use.

-## Setup
+### Setup
 On OSX, you will need XCode Command Line tools (for Git and compilers, included in XCode or standalone), Homebrew and [rbenv](https://github.com/rbenv/rbenv) (to install ruby 2.2.3 safely):

 (you might also like to try https://github.com/postmodern/chruby and https://github.com/postmodern/ruby-install)